CoderMan123/naruto-evolution/README.md

 ## Setup Development Environment
 ### Prerequisites
-Before you can setup a development environment, you need to make sure that you have the following dependancies installed.
+Before you can setup a development environment, you need to make sure that you have the following dependencies installed.
 - [Git](https://git-scm.com/)
 - [Git LFS](https://git-lfs.github.com/)

 #### Windows Installation
-Use the download links listed above.
+Visit the official websites and download the Windows installer.

 #### Linux Installation
-Use your distrobutions package manager.
+Install the dependencies using your distributions package manager.

 ##### Debian / Ubuntu
 `sudo apt install git git-lfs`